The Living Root Bridges of Meghalaya, India

 The Ove Arup Foundation is providing a grant for Wilfrid Middleton to visit Meghalaya to study the bridges, talking to builders, users, owners, and maintainers about the design process and their understanding of the growth mechanisms of ficus elastica to provide the basis for engineering research.
 The work will bring together engineers, architects, botanists, local builders, environmentalists, and explorers.

 - The first coherent repository of knowledge in the field.

 - An understanding of the position the bridges hold in their ecosystems and society.

 - Documentation of the building process, to compare with modern techniques, combining trussed arches with cable-stays.

-- Through measurements, a conclusion about the bridge structural systems and the force regimes.
+- Through measurements, some conclusion about the bridge structural systems and the force regimes.

 - We will learn a great deal about earthquake and flood resistance, humidity resistance, optimisation through growth, and self-repair.